 Jule Körner died in 1924 and his wife, Polly Alice, followed 10 years later.
 The house was never again lived in as a full-time family home, but has seen many uses through the years: from the family summer home, to being open prior to World War II for tours, to a funeral home, an antique shop, and even an architect’s office and residence.
 Despite the multiple re-purposes eventually, in the late 1960s, Körner’s Folly sat unused, vulnerable to vandalism.

-Fortunately, in 1970, a group of 26 Körner/Kerner family and town friends and families came together and purchased the home.
+Fortunately, in 1970, a group of 26 Körner/Kerner descendants, and community supporters came together and purchased the home.
 Together they formed Körner’s Folly, Inc. and became the caretakers of Körner’s Folly for the next 25 years.
 One of their major accomplishments was getting the house listed on the National Register of Historic Places.
 In 1995, with assistance from Preservation North Carolina, the Körner’s Folly Foundation, a 501(c)(3) non-profit corporation, was formed.
 Establishing the non-profit 501(c)(3) corporation and working with Preservation North Carolina enabled the new Körner’s Folly Foundation to protect Körner’s Folly with restrictive covenants and accept tax-deductible gifts from individuals and businesses, as well as pursue grants from private and government organizations to help save the National landmark home.

 In 2000, the Foundation was able to hire their first full-time executive director to manage the daily operations of the site.
-Today, the Körner’s Folly Foundation is made of up of 16 volunteer board of directors and one full-time executive director.
+Today, the Körner’s Folly Foundation is made of up of 16 volunteer board of directors and two full-time staff members.
 The Foundation maintains four committees to help carry out its mission to restore and preserve Körner’s Folly for the education and enjoyment of the public.

 Körner’s Folly Foundation Board Members